Jordan Peele’s directorial debut Get Out is billed as a horror movie, but its real unease comes from its portrayal of everyday racism.

 As predictions go, this one is spot on.
 Later, we see a deer’s head in the basement: by now, Chris has been attacked and locked up.
-Here the symbolism is of the hunting trophy, but it’s Chris who’s being hunted.
+Here the symbolism is of the hunting trophy, but it’s Chris who’s being hunted (see also Split).

-There are two more interesting things about the deer.
-Firstly, Chris turns the hunt on the Armitages, and even kills Dean with the deer’s antlers.
-And there’s the similarity of Rose running down the deer at the start of the film, with Chris driving down Georgina at the end.
+When Chris turns the hunt on the Armitages he kills Dean with the deer’s antlers.
+And there’s the similarity of Rose running down the deer at the start of the film with Chris driving down Georgina at the end.

 - On the drive out Rod and Rose joke on the phone about how they should get together.
-At the end of the film, Rose threatens Rod with bogus claims that he actually wants this.
+At the end of the film, Rose threatens to smear Rod with exactly this.

 - They hit the deer.
 Later, the deer’s head reappears in the basement.